 Let’s face it.
 It has been a crappy year for all of us.
 I think that Covid just added to me already feeling emotionally drained.

 Being in lockdown felt like house arrest or being grounded by your parents.
-Some days I understood it but other’s I wanted to slip through my bedroom window like a teenager.
+Some days I understood it but other days I wanted to slip through my bedroom window like a teenager.

-Then I heard that my favourite nurse (who was always there when I was hospitalised during chemo) passed from Covid, I was heartbroken.
+Then I heard that my favourite nurse (who had always been there when I was hospitalised during chemo) passed from Covid, I was heartbroken.
 She was still so young.
-After that a client/friend passed away the day after she was released from hospital after fighting for three months!
+After that a client/friend passed away the day after she was released from hospital, after fighting for three months!
 Our doctor passed away after fighting for a very long time.

 Lockdown made some sense then.
 Wearing a mask and sanitising always did.
 However we had 500 or 600 cases then.
 Now we have 17 000 and we aren’t on full lockdown?
 Why the full lockdown then and not now?
 Why mostly only lockdown beaches?
 Not restaurants or movie theatres…Please I don’t want to go back to full lockdown.
 Our country can’t afford it.
 I’m just saying it makes no sense.